IBM/aspera-cli/README.md

 `ascli` will search locally installed Aspera products, including SDK, and use `ascp` from that component.
 Refer to section [FASP](#fasp-configuration).

-The `transfer_info` option accepts the following optional parameters to control multi-session, Web Socket Session and Resume policy:
+The `transfer_info` option accepts the following optional parameters to control multi-session, Web Socket Session, Resume policy and add any argument to `ascp`:

 | Name                   | Type  | Description |
 |------------------------|-------|-------------|